Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 #chapter-summary(
   [
     *CFGs represent execution flow.*
-    We translate the hierarchical AST into a flat graph of locations and edges.
+    We translate the hierarchical AST into a graph of Basic Blocks.
   ],
   [
-    *Edges carry actions.*
+    *Basic Blocks contain instructions.*
-    Assignments update the state; Conditions filter the state (assumptions).
+    Assignments update the state; Terminators (branches) control the flow.
   ],
   [
     *Path explosion is the enemy.*